Can Botox Help Lines and Wrinkles Between the Eyes?

 How effective is Botox for the eyes

-A Botox procedure for eye problems is usually quick and patients can expect to be out of the clinic within a few minutes.
-However, the time it takes for results to show may vary from each patient depending on how the body absorbs and reacts to the toxin injected.
+A Botox procedure for eye problems is usually quick and clients can expect to be out of the clinic within a few minutes.
+However, the time it takes for results to show may vary from each client depending on how the body absorbs and reacts to the toxin injected.

 - Frown lines - Treatment of worry lines need an average of 20 units of Botox.
 There will be five total injection sites: one injection is placed between the eyebrows and two injections are done above each eyebrow.